vventirozos/sysgraph/README.md

-A new block similar to this has to be added for each new graph title           = title of the graph x/ylabel        = title of X or Y axis limit           = limit that you want to set (usefull for big spikes) file_pattern    = the pattern of the file that the script to work with plot_command    = the plot command that will run, "1:2" means plot field 1,2 , "lines ls 1" is the type
+A new block similar to this has to be added for each new graph title           = title of the graph x/ylabel        = title of X or Y axis limit           = limit that you want to set (useful for big spikes) file_pattern    = the pattern of the file that the script to work with plot_command    = the plot command that will run, "1:2" means plot field 1,2 , "lines ls 1" is the type
                 and style of the graph